The

 job_success

-field specifies whether the job was completed successfully.
+field indicates if the job was completed successfully.
 The script can override this value using an output structure.

 interface IMainArguments {